Reusing a Pretrained Language Model on Languages with Limited Corpora for Unsupervised NMT: Appendix

 We tie the embedding and output (projection) layers of both \textsc{lm} and \textsc{nmt} models \cite{press-wolf-2017-using}.
 We use a dropout rate of $0.1$ and GELU activations \cite{hendrycks2016bridging}.
 We use the default parameters of \citet{lample2019cross} in order to train our models unless otherwise specified.
 We do not tune the hyperparameters.
 The code was built with PyTorch \cite{paszke2019pytorch} on top of the \textsc{xlm} implementation\footnote{https://github.com/facebookresearch/XLM/}.
 This code was used for \textsc{lm} pretraining, \textsc{lm} fine-tuning, \textsc{unmt} training, and \textsc{nmt} training.

-\textbf{LM configuration and training details.} In the \textsc{lm} training, Adam optimizer \cite{kingma2014adam} with learning rate $10^{-4}$ is used. \textsc{re-lm} approach pretrains a \textbf{monolingual} language model whereas the \textsc{xlm} approach pretrains a \textbf{bilingual} language model.
+\textbf{LM configuration and training details.} \textsc{re-lm} approach pretrains a \textbf{monolingual} language model whereas the \textsc{xlm} approach pretrains a \textbf{bilingual} language model.
 We obtain a checkpoint every $200$K sentences processed by the model.
-We train each \textsc{lm} using as training criterion the validation perplexity on the \textsc{lmr} language, with a patience of $10$.
+We train each \textsc{lm} using as criterion the validation perplexity on the \textsc{lmr} language, with a patience of $10$.

 The training details of the two \textit{pretraining} methods are presented here: